manasa-arun/python/content/en/Tips/how-do-i-get-last-element-of-a-list.md

 ## conclusion:

-These are the methods to get the last element of a list in python. in these `indexing`  and `slicing` methods are very simple to get element and `pop()` method is also simple but Remember that the `pop()` method also deletes the element which is accessed.
+These are the methods to get the last element of a list in Python. in these `indexing`  and `slicing` methods are very simple to get element and `pop()` method is also simple but Remember that the `pop()` method also deletes the element which is accessed.
 So, Use this method only when you also want to delete the last element of the list.